MTECH-webmaster/MTECH-Coursedog/README.md

 ﻿# MTECH Coursedog

-The MTECH Coursedog plugin provides an interface with the Coursedog Curriculum API.
+The MTECH Coursedog plugin provides a shortcode interface with the Coursedog Curriculum API.

 ## Shortcodes